BitForgeCraftedCode/ImagePerfect/README.md

 1. Open terminal in the location/folder you want your backup file.
 2. To backup type:
 	* sudo mysqldump imageperfect > imageperfect_YYYY_MM_DD.sql
-	* Ubuntu will ask for you root password after hitting enter.
+	* Ubuntu will ask for your root password after hitting enter.
 	* This will dump the imageperfect database in the backup location.

 3. To restore type:
 	* sudo mysql imageperfect < imageperfect_YYYY_MM_DD.sql
-	* Ubuntu will ask for you root password after hitting enter.
+	* Ubuntu will ask for your root password after hitting enter.
 	* Your database should now be restored.
 	* Obvious or maybe not, but terminal should be opened in the location/folder where your backup file is located for the restore to work.

 ## Directions to back up photos and move the app and database to a new pc.

-to be added
+Basically set up you new pc.
+Build the app, set up the server, and run the backup commands above.
+Just note that the images should be in the exact same location as before.
+The drive name should be the same as well.
+Can backup the database for drive C: and expect the restore to work if all your images are in drive D: after a new pc restore.

 ## User guide